alkampfergit/personal-blog/codewrecks/content/post/old/2009/03/set-a-wait-image-with-jquery-for-asyncronous-operations.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-I have not fully tested it, but it worked well in three different places of the software so Iâ€™m quite happy of it.
+I have not fully tested it, but it worked well in three different places of the software so I'm quite happy of it.
 This code simply fires a timer, if the timer elapsed the extender creates two div and prepend them to the target div.
 The clearwait simply clears the timer (so if the server answer before elapsed time nothing happens), then remove from the dom the two inserted div and everything is back to the original state.

 Jquery is really a powerful tool, and a thanks to my friend [Andrea Balducci](http://dotnetmarche.org/blogs/andreabalducci/) for giving me the original idea of the timer to avoid setting the wait state if the server responds quickly.